Retirement

 Key Takeaways

-• $17 billion in retroactive payments was distributed to 3.1+ million beneficiaries by July 2025
+• $17 billion in retroactive payments distributed to 3.1+ million beneficiaries by July 2025

 • Standard FERS employees were never affected by WEP or GPO (you already pay Social Security taxes)

-• CSRS employees who had Social Security credits are the primary beneficiaries of the repeal
+• CSRS employees with Social Security credits are the primary beneficiaries

 What Were WEP and GPO?